OpenXiangShan/tutorial/docs/performance.md

 After obtaining performance data, we mainly use three tools to conduct efficient performance analysis: **XSPerf**, **Costantin**, and **Top-Down**.

-In this section, we will provide provide the setup process and a demonstration of performance analysis using the aforementioned three tools.
+In this section, we will provide the setup process and a demonstration of performance analysis using these three tools.

 ### XSPerf